rajb16/Store-management-schema-sql/README.md

 # Store-management-schema-sql

-Foobar is a SQL Schema for store management to record customer transactions as well as keep record of staff.
+Store-management is a SQL Schema for store management to record customer transactions as well as keep record of staff.
 This schema comes with 9 tables and each table has multiple inputs.

 ## Download